Southern exposure: Cold wreaks havoc on aging waterworks - WTMJ

 Actually, it’s already happening.

 The Mississippi capital of Jackson struggled to fix its damaged water grid, with thousands still facing outages.
-In Memphis, residents in the city of 650,000 have been told for nearly a week to boil water for three minutes if they plan to use it for drinking, cooking or brushing their teeth.
+In Memphis, residents in the city of 650,000 were told for nearly a week to boil water for three minutes if they planned to use it for drinking, cooking or brushing their teeth.
+The boil-water advisory was lifted Thursday.
 Nearly 25,000 Louisianans still had water outages Thursday, and hundreds of thousands more were under boil advisories.

 In Texas, more than 2 million remained under boil water notices Wednesday and 40 public water systems are “nonoperational,” affecting 25,000 people, state officials said.
 At the height of the problems last week, at least 7 million Texans were told to boil their water.
 The order was finally lifted Sunday for Houston, where millions had endured power and water outages in the nation’s fourth-largest city that is more accustomed to hurricanes than winter storms.